K-minutti/movie-nominations/README.md

 ### A small app to compile a list of movie nominations.
 Visit live site [here](https://movie-nominations-pa8zg.ondigitalocean.app/)

-The site is set to search for "Code" by default to make it feel less empty\
+The site is set to search for "Code" by default to make it feel less empty<br>

 This app was made using plain HTML, CSS, and JavaScript.
-Icons are from font-awesome\
+Icons are from font-awesome<br>

 ## Features

-Uses the OMDb API. [link](http://www.omdbapi.com/)\
+Uses the OMDb API. [link](http://www.omdbapi.com/)<br>
-Search movies by title\
+Search movies by title<br>
-Toggle order by year\
+Toggle order by year<br>